Human extinction: From nuclear weapons

-In November 13, 2024, American Enterprise Institute estimated a probability of nuclear war during the 21st century between 0% to 80% (median average – 40%).
-A 2023 article of The Economist estimated an 8% chance of Nuclear War causing global catastrophe and a 0.5625% chance of Nuclear War causing human extinction.
+On November 13, 2024, the American Enterprise Institute estimated a probability of nuclear war during the 21st century between 0% and 80%.
+A 2023 article of The Economist estimated an 8% chance of nuclear war causing global catastrophe and a 0.5625% chance of nuclear war causing human extinction.

 From supervolcanic eruption

-In November 13, 2024, American Enterprise Institute estimated an annual probability of supervolcanic eruption around 0.0067% (0.67% per century on average).
+On November 13, 2024, the American Enterprise Institute estimated an annual probability of supervolcanic eruption around 0.0067% (0.67% per century on average).